UbiquityDotNET/Llvm.Libs/ReadMe.md

 [See: [Discussion on ordering and what a generator "sees"](https://github.com/dotnet/roslyn/discussions/57912#discussioncomment-1682779)]
 [See also: [Roslyn issue #57239](https://github.com/dotnet/roslyn/issues/57239)]

-The interop code uses the the LibraryImportAttribute for AOT support of ALL of the interop APIs declared.
+The interop code uses the LibraryImportAttribute for AOT support of ALL of the interop APIs declared.
 Thus, at compile time the interop source generator **MUST** be able to see the types used, specifically, it must have access to the `NativeMarshalling` attribute for all the handle types.
 Otherwise, it doesn't know how to marshal the type and bails out.
 It is possible to "overcome" this